blbadger/blbadger.github.io/polynomial-roots.md

 x_{n + 1} = x_n - \frac{f(x_n)}{f'(x_n)}
 $$

 After a certain number of iterations, this method settles on a root as long as our initial guess is reasonable.
-Let's try it out on the equation $y = x^3 - 1$, which has one real root at $x = 1$.
+Let's try it out on the equation $y = x^3 - 1$, which has one real root at $x = 1$ and two complex roots .
+These values are called the 3rd roots of unity, because they are solutions to the equation $x^3 = 1$.
 By tracking each iterative root guess, we can see if the method converges on a value.

 ```python
 #! python3